MuslimShah/e-comerce-api/README.md

 ## Forgot Password and Reset Password

 The project includes functionality for forgot password and reset password.
 Users can request a password reset link if they forget their password, and then reset their password using the link provided in the email.

+## Integration with Frontend: API Live and Documentation Available

+My API is already live, so you can integrate it with your front end.
+The URL is [e-comerce-api.cyclic.app](https://e-comerce-api.cyclic.app).
+For further details, please visit the documentation to get route details.